blueskyletters/blueskyletters.github.io/_drafts/perks-of-learning-a-foreign-language.md

 - language

 ---
 Learning a new language may be one of the most fun learnings.
 I know that language is not everybody's cup of tea.
-But, learning a foreign language sure has it's advantages.
-Let's take a look at the 10 top perks of learning a foreign language.
+But, learning a foreign language sure has it's advantages.In this age of globalization, knowing another language will surely bring you benefits.
+Let's take a look at the top 10 perks of learning a foreign language.